WanHsuanLin/wanhsuanlin.github.io/_projects/rl.md

 --- -->

 <!-- [More information here]() -->
-Implemented an agent to play Atari games using deep reinforcement learning.
+* Implement an agent to play Atari games using deep reinforcement learning.